postrequest/ezinject/README.md

 # ezinject
 Save requests from Burp Suite and interact with web shells or command injection on web applications the easy way.
-Just replace command injection with &lt;EZINJECT&gt; or something of your choosing with the '-c' flag.
+Just replace the command injection with &lt;EZINJECT&gt; or something of your choosing with the '-c' flag.

 ### Example
 ```